Chapter 5 Regression Overview

 - Split the data in to training data and testing data.

-- Within the training data, we will do whatever we would.
+- Within the training data, we will do whatever we want.

 - The testing data will never be used to make any decision that lead to the selection of a model.